vitorpavinato/Tracking-selection/bin/README.md

 Options are all in the form <KEY>=<VALUE> with keys as listed below:

-/    - input-file        name of the input file
-/
-/    - output-file       name of the output file
-/
-/    - LSS               comma-separated list of summary statistics computed on selected loci, taken from the list:
-/
-/                            * He          heterozygosity
-/
-/                            * Dj          Jost's D
-/
-/                            * WCst        Weir and Cockerham's theta /
-/    - WSS               list of statistics computed on a window around selected loci, taken LSS plus that list:
-/
-/                            * S           number of polymorphic sites /
-/                            * thetaW      Watterson's 4Nu estimator
-/
-/                            * D           Tajima's D
-/
-/                            * Da          net distance between populations /
-/                            * ZZ          Rozas et al.'s ZZ
-/
-/    - GSS               list of global summary statistics, taken from the WSS list, plus SFS /
-/    - wspan             span of windows on each side of the focal locus (in bp, such that the window size is actually 2 * wspan + 1 bp)
-/
-/    - SFS-bins          number of bins for SFS
-/
-/    - select            method to select focal loci (to compute LSS and WSS), from the list:
-/
-/                            * all         use all loci
-/
-/                            * rand        use each locus randomly /
-/                            * freq        use each nth locus /
-/                            * list        use the "selection" column of the input file /
-/    - select-num        number of loci to draw randomly (if select=rand) /
-/    - select-freq       period of selected loci (if select=freq): if /
-/                        freq=1, all loci are selected; if freq=2, each
-/
-/                        second locus is selected; and so on /
-2. Input file
+    - input-file        name of the input file

+    - output-file       name of the output file

+    - LSS               comma-separated list of summary statistics computed on selected loci, taken from the list:

+                            * He          heterozygosity

+                            * Dj          Jost's D

+                            * WCst        Weir and Cockerham's theta

+    - WSS               list of statistics computed on a window around selected loci, taken LSS plus that list:

+                            * S           number of polymorphic sites

+                            * thetaW      Watterson's 4Nu estimator

+                            * D           Tajima's D

+                            * Da          net distance between populations

+                            * ZZ          Rozas et al.'s ZZ

+    - GSS               list of global summary statistics, taken from the WSS list, plus SFS

+    - wspan             span of windows on each side of the focal locus (in bp, such that the window size is actually 2 * wspan + 1 bp)

+    - SFS-bins          number of bins for SFS

+    - select            method to select focal loci (to compute LSS and WSS), from the list:

+                            * all         use all loci

+                            * rand        use each locus randomly

+                            * freq        use each nth locus

+                            * list        use the "selection" column of the input file

+    - select-num        number of loci to draw randomly (if select=rand)

+    - select-freq       period of selected loci (if select=freq): if

+                        freq=1, all loci are selected; if freq=2, each

+                        second locus is selected; and so on

+**2. Input file**

 The input file is a text file with space/tab separated values.
 There is